Yellow background with a cartoon illustration of the earth, with the words Climate Play wrapped around the bottom.

 What we do

-We run a range of workshops and programmes that help people work through emotions, information and actions associated with climate change.
+Through training and facilitation, we run workshops and programmes that help people work through emotions, information and actions associated with climate change.
 The main method used is LEGO® Serious Play®, with plenty of other creative and playful techniques.We work with organisations of all kinds and sizes who are at varying points on their climate journey, as well as with consultants and other people working in climate and sustainability.We work online and face-to-face.
 While we are UK based, we work across Europe by train.

 Climate Play for Organisations